BHM Capital commences market making operations on Bahrain Bourse

 PHOTO

-Dubai, United Arab Emirates: BHM Capital, the leading financial institution in the capital markets of the United Arab Emirates, has officially launched its market making operations on Bahrain Bourse (BHB), following the successful completion of all regulatory, technical, and operational requirements in coordination with the relevant authorities in the Kingdom of Bahrain.
+Bahrain - BHM Capital, a leading financial institution in the capital markets of the United Arab Emirates, has launched its market making operations on Bahrain Bourse (BHB), following the successful completion of all regulatory, technical, and operational requirements in coordination with the relevant authorities in Bahrain.

 This initiative supports liquidity provision, enhances price discovery, and contributes to efficient and orderly trading on Bahrain Bourse, reinforcing overall market quality and depth.